Variations in traffic light operation: Australian turn arrows

 An intersection in South Australia.
 This intersection uses the Protected/Permissive right turn explained here.
 If right-turn traffic on the opposite side runs out, then the main light on the facing side will turn green with the shown arrow (in the distance) remaining green until it runs out of right-turn traffic.

-In Victoria, Australia, some intersections of this type employ a turn arrow without the red arrow.
+In Victoria, Australia, (LHT) some intersections of this type employ a turn arrow without the red arrow.
 This would turn green with the main signal, before turning yellow, then off, giving priority to oncoming traffic.
 The nationwide standard seems to now include a red arrow that turns off.
 This arrow turns red simultaneously with the main light.
 After the cross traffic has had its turn, the arrows on opposite sides would both turn green, until one side runs out of right-turn traffic.
 In any case, when both sides of the intersection turn green, the corresponding arrow will turn off after a short delay, thus working similarly to the old Victorian standard.
 This method has the advantage of being controlled during peak hours, where controllers would be able to prevent the arrow from turning off in extreme peak-hour traffic, but causes confusion as drivers expect a light to be on when three are present.